 It was the experience of writing the book that the film was based on* that allowed me to find the playful voice that embraces its own geekiness and susceptibility to distractions.
 I guess that dense and deadpan writing style does come naturally.
 I think I more or less speak that way too.

 This reminds me of your 2018 work Parody of the Sun.
-For being delivered as a half-lecture half-Adam Curtis style documentary, it’s full of dry humour and language verging on double entendre.
+For being delivered as a half-lecture half-Adam Curtis-style documentary, it’s full of dry humour and language verging on double entendre.
 Even down to the set dressing/outfit in your lecture scenes, it’s just ‘science’ enough but seems to allude constantly to something else.
 A trick, a joke or a hidden message.
 How much consideration goes into this language?
-Is it your natural way of writing to incorporate such dense symbolism and subtext or is it more intelligent design?
+Is it your natural way of writing to incorporate such dense symbolism and subtext, or is it a more intelligent design?

 Contradictions is an interesting word in relation to your practice, but also to coincidence.
 The ‘principle of explosion’ is a perfect example, a notion that’s present in your practice having a synonym relating directly to another work – WMD.
 It’s similar to your work with the nuclear-missile-sex toy.
 Or maybe the comparisons I’m drawing come from coincidence and contradiction sounding similar? maybe this is your duplicitous nature?
 The principle of explosion enacted.
 Spooky stuff.
 Can we talk a little about LGK?
 It’d be nice to hear you expand on your motivation for doing this and for bringing the artists together for the project – what you sought to achieve.